 She smiled.
 "As long as you try someding on you can ‘ide ‘ere as long as you want."

-She handed me a dress and pointed to the round building near the corner.
+She handed me a dress and a pair of heels and pointed to the round building near the corner.
 Footsteps echoed in the stairwell as I hurried the dressing rooms.
 I sat down on the bench, throwing my pack and the dress on the ground as the golden door hit the side of the wall.

 "He’s inside," I whispered.